yxwangnju/yxwangnju.github.io/content/pages/github_page.md

 # How to modify in the future
-In the source category, enter:
+After modification, under the source category and source branch, enter:
 ```text
 pelican content
 ```